 See the Documents Library for the Accommodation Agreement template.

 Parental Responsibility - it is essential to ascertain who holds Parental Responsibility for the child being accommodated when agreeing to accommodate the child under Section 20 Children Act 1989.
-Any person who has parental responsibility for a child may remove a child from the accommodation provided by the local authority unless another person who also holds parental responsibility, holds either a child arrangements order or is a special guardian.
+Any person who has parental responsibility for a child may remove a child from the accommodation provided by the local authority unless another person who also holds parental responsibility, holds either a Child Arrangements Order or is a special guardian.
 These people can effectively overrule other people with parental responsibility.
 A mother will always hold parental responsibility for a child (unless the child is adopted).
-A father will hold parental responsibility if he is married to the mother at the time of the birth, his name was registered on the birth certificate if the child was born after the 1st December 2003 and if there is a parental responsibility agreement in place.
+A father will hold parental responsibility if they are married to the mother at the time of the birth, his name was registered on the birth certificate if the child was born after the 1st December 2003 and if there is a parental responsibility agreement in place.
 (These agreements are very rare).

-Sixteen and seventeen year olds - the effect of Section 20(11) Children Act 1989 is that sixteen and seventeen year olds can accommodate themselves against the wishes of their parents.
+Sixteen and seventeen year olds - the effect of Section 20(11) Children Act 1989 is that 16 and 17 year olds can accommodate themselves against the wishes of their parents.
 However the child must understand the consent that they are giving.

 Capacity - Section 20 agreements are not valid unless the parent giving consent has capacity to do so, the consent is properly informed and fairly obtained.
 Willingness to consent cannot be inferred from silence, submission or acquiescence – it is a positive action.

 Detailed guidance on the obtaining of parental consent was given by the High Court in the case of Re CA (A Baby) (2012):

 - The social worker must first be satisfied that the parent giving consent does not lack mental capacity to do so.
 Under the Mental Capacity Act 2005, a person is unable to make a decision is they are unable:

 - To understand the information relevant to the decision;

 - To use or weigh that information as part of the process of making the decision; or